Approximately 218 students finished school with a degree in Physics from 8 degree programs available in Virginia.

 Virginia Polytechnic Institute and State University is a great choice for students pursuing a Physics degree.
 Graduates of the physics program make around $53,997 in their early career salary and $100,542 in their mid-career salary.
 Want a large student body?
 This college has over 20,000 students on campus.

 About 52.0% of undergraduates get some type of financial aid at Virginia Polytechnic Institute and State University.
-Graduates with sociology degrees from Virginia Polytechnic Institute and State University earn top salaries in their field.
+Virginia Tech is dedicated to helping students succeed, as evidenced by their 61.7% on-time graduate rate.
 Learn more to check out how well Virginia Tech ranks in other categories.

 Any student pursuing a degree in Physics needs to take a look at George Mason University.
 George Mason University offers graduate degrees in physics for those interested in an advanced degree.
 Based in Fairfax, Virginia, GMU affords a comfortable, suburban experience for scholars.